simonmichael/hledger/MANUAL.md

     $ hledger reg income                    # show postings to/from income accounts
     $ hledger reg checking                  # show postings to/from checking account
     $ hledger reg desc:shop                 # show postings with shop in the description
-    $ hledger histogram                     # show transactions per day as a bar chart
+    $ hledger activity                      # show transactions per day as a bar chart

 ## The journal file